kkholst/targeted/CONTRIBUTING.md

 ### Pull requests

-All pull requests (PRs) must be made on `develop`.
+All pull requests (PRs) must be made on `dev`.
 The title of the PR should follow the format of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and a summary of the proposed changes must be provided in the body of the PR.
-This makes it easier for maintainers as title and body can be reused once all commits are squashed before merging the feature branch into `develop`.
+This makes it easier for maintainers as title and body can be reused once all commits are squashed before merging the feature branch into `dev`.

 ## Continuous integration